L-Arellano/SQL-Balance-Sheet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project

-This SQL project is designed to automate the generation of a balance sheet within the 'h_accounting' database for a specified year.
+This SQL project is designed to automate the generation of a balance sheet as well as a P&L statement within the 'h_accounting' database for a specified year.
 The procedure, titled 'T3_BS', crafts a temporary table that categorizes financial data into sections like Assets, Liabilities, and Equity.
 It pulls data from existing tables, taking into consideration specific filters such as 'balance_sheet_section_id' and the 'cancelled' status.
 The final balance sheet shows values for both the selected year and the previous year, all derived from the respective journal entries.

 <!-- CONTACT -->